Laurent polynomial mirrors for quiver flag zero loci: SAGBI basis degenerations of quiver flag varieties

-For this matrix to describe an element of $V'$, the submatrix of $M_i$ corresponding to the rows given for $a \in Q_1, t(a)=i, s(a) \neq 0$ is $0$ except for the sub-submatrix of corresponding to the columns determined by $a$: this sub-submatrix is $M_{s(a)}$.
+Using the lemma, we see that we can represent a point of the quiver flag variety by a tuple of matrices $(A_i)_{i=1}^\rho$ such that for $A_i$: the submatrix of $A_i$ corresponding to the rows given for $a \in Q_1, t(a)=i, s(a) \neq 0$ is $0$ except for the sub-submatrix of corresponding to the columns determined by $a$: this sub-submatrix is $A_{s(a)}$.